 A final important component is that math has shown that there will never be more than 21 million wordcoins in the books.
 It’s going to take a lot of time and work to find them, though eventually they all will be found.
 For wordcoin, that would be a prediction based on probability, but for bitcoin it’s more certain.
 Because wordcoin is a pre-computer analogy, I have left out the fact that bitcoins are designed to be harder to mine as computers get faster, and also glossed over the fact that you need computers to be able to quickly be able to access all the lines in what will become a very long magic scroll.

 The computers make all this secure and quick, and distributed around the world.
 Everybody can have a copy of the scroll and verify its correctness, and it’s all very cheap to operate.
-Miners actually help verify the scroll as they mine saving others some of the work.
+And in reality, while the mining seems silly, the mining process is what’s making the magic scroll magic, generating a majority consensus on what gets added to the scroll.

 So now you have these wordcoins, or bitcoins, and you must convince people they have value — ie. convince them to give you things, including fiat money, for them.
 That took a long time but is now happening in a not entirely stable way.
 Unlike the scroll above which seems cumbersome, one big attraction of the digital version — bitcoin — is that now all sorts of financial things can be done easily and cheaply over networks.